portainer/kubernetes-beta/README.md

 # Portainer for Kubernetes BETA

-This repository is dedicated to user feedback around the Portainer for Kubernetes BETA version.
+This repository is dedicated to community feedback around the Portainer for Kubernetes BETA version.

+This version of Portainer allows you to manage one or multiple Kubernetes cluster through the familiar Portainer experience.
+Its primary goal is to make it simpler for any user to deploy and troubleshoot their applications inside a Kubernetes environment.

+The entire purpose of this version is to gather feedback from the Portainer user community.
+It will not have any new release or patch (unless critical).
+More information available in the Beta status section below.

 # How can I deploy it?

 Depending on your Kubernetes cluster provider, follow the instructions available in the [kubernetes manifests repository](https://github.com/portainer/portainer-k8s).

-Be wary that this a Beta version and as such, might contain some bugs.
-It is not recommended to deploy this version in a production environment.
+Be wary that this a Beta version and as such, might contain some bugs. **It is not recommended to deploy this version in a production environment.**

 Helm chart should be available soon.

 # Feedback

+How to give feedback?

 TBD